AymenDaoudi/NeTraf/README.md

 # NeTraf
-Linux utility for monitoring Bandwidth consumption by process name
+Linux utility for monitoring Bandwidth usage for TCP/UDP connections by process name.

 ## Description